Step onto a cruise ship, and the first thing that you likely notice is how luxurious — and big — cruise ships really are.

 Major cruise lines are publicly traded companies, with stock on the major exchanges.
 As such, they are required to file regular financial results.
 We took a look at the latest yearly results for three major cruise lines: Carnival, Royal Caribbean, and Norwegian to dive into exactly how much money they make.

-As the largest cruise line in the world, Carnival Corporation is famous for the Carnival brand, but also features other lines including the aforementioned Princess and Holland America, and AIDA, Seabourn and others.
+As the largest cruise company in the world, Carnival Corporation is famous for the Carnival brand, but also features other lines including the aforementioned Princess and Holland America, and AIDA, Seabourn and others.

 All told, Carnival Corp. brought in a staggering $18.9 billion in revenue across all of its lines for the 2018 fiscal year.
 Divided by 365 days, that comes out to $51,728,767 in revenue earned each day.